kutzruzzel/item-manager-web-app/README.md

 # Item Manager Web Application

-To see and interact a deployed web service of this Repo visit: https://item-manager-web-app.vercel.app/
+To see and interact with a deployed web service of this Repo visit: https://item-manager-web-app.vercel.app/

 ## Project Setup and Running Instructions